asyncy/microservice.guide/schema/actions/README.md

 <Badge text="actions.$.arguments.$.output" type="tip"/> <Badge text="actions.$.events.$.arguments.$.output" type="tip"/>

-Outputs are what the action returns as it's result.
+Outputs are what the action returns as its result.

 An `action` **MUST** define it's `output`.